subvisual/guides/github/templates/README.md

 Resources
 ---------

-This section should list every online resource that is relevante to the project.
+This section should list every online resource that is relevant to the project.
 For instance:

 * Link to spec file on Google Drive
 * Link to Invision files.